Multi-Dimensional Event Data in Graph Databases: Constructing Simple Models for Multiple Entities

 \subsection{Aggregating events into user-defined event classes}

 An event \emph{:Class} is a node describing a \emph{set} of events with the same characteristics, e.g., having the same \emph{Activity} or other combination of data attributes.
 We can aggregate events into user-defined event classes using the same principles as deriving and correlating \emph{:Entity} nodes: we query for all distinct values of a particular (combination of) event attributes and create a new \emph{:Class} node per retrieved value(s).
-We illustrate the concept for two event classes: the activity name and life-cycle attribute, and resource.
+The following two queries illustrate the concept for two types of event classes: the combination of activity name and life-cycle attribute, and the resource attribute.

 We then link each \emph{:Class} node to all events of this class when they match on the defining attributes, as for correlating events to entities.
 We show the query for \emph{Activity+Lifecycle}.